AbdarrahmaneAS-SAIDI/AbdarrahmaneAS-SAIDI/README.md

 Currently, I'm pursuing a FINAL-YEAR INTERNSHIP at HPS, gaining hands-on experience in securing digital infrastructures.
 I have a strong foundation in networks, system administration, scripting, virtualization, cloud, AI and cybersecurity best practices.

-🚀 My goal: To design and implement cutting-edge security solutions as a Cybersecurity Architect.
-Always eager to learn and grow in the world of technology.
+🚀 My goal: To design and implement innovative security solutions as a future Cybersecurity Architect, while continuously evolving with emerging technologies.

 Let's connect!
 Feel free to check out my projects and collaborate on cybersecurity innovations: